About Melbourne Animal Physiotherapy

 Vasari

-Vasari completed her Bachelor of Applied Science and Master of Physiotherapy Practice from La Trobe University in 2022.
+Vasari completed her Bachelor of Applied Science and Master of Physiotherapy Practice from La Trobe University in 2022, she is also currently completing her post graduate studies through the University of Tennessee in CCRP.
 Vasari has a love for all animals big and small, growing up with everything from dogs to bearded dragon lizards to parrots.
 Her passion for working with animals started when attending a work experience at the Werribee Zoo and grew with her volunteer work at the Port Philip Eco Centre.

 In her free time Vasari loves being outdoors, camping, hiking, and cheering on the Western Bulldogs.